richard-ui/b_fitness_store/README.md

 - When using responsive websites for testing our application would crash and run a server error.
 With the help from the Slack community, I downloaded the Chrome extension for x-frame options.
 Therefore I could use the Responsinator tool and 'Am I Responsive'.

-- When I was trying to link the product
+- When I was trying to link the Product and Wishlist Model together, I was placing the basic 'import Model' at the top of each Model, as I was running the program, I would receive errors stating there is a 'circular import problem', I looked in Slack and they suggested the reson for the error is that i do noe rquire an import from each model, rather have one link at th top of each Model whcih shouls be enough to link the 2 together.

 # Testing